sergiosaraiva/rag-chatbot/README.md

-# RAG Chatbot Backend
+# RAG Chatbot

-This is a FastAPI backend service for a RAG (Retrieval-Augmented Generation) chatbot.
-It retrieves relevant context from a Chroma vector database and uses OpenAI's models to generate contextually-aware responses.
+A Retrieval-Augmented Generation chatbot system that uses ChromaDB for vector storage and OpenAI for text generation.

-## Setup
+## Setup Instructions

-1. Copy the environment file:
+1. Copy the sample environment file:
    ```
    cp .env.example .env
    ```